BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-andy-and-dylan/PROPOSAL.md

 ### Tuesday: Go over documentation for *googletrans 3.0.0* and get a base started for user input.
 Tuesday we will be going over the documentation for the module googletrans.
 We will start a base for user input asking if they would want to read from a file or not.
 Then ask the user for the language they want it translated to and if they want it translated to multiple languages.

-### Wednesday: Multiple outputs for user input
+### Wednesday: Input validation
-We will implement the multiple output function so the user inputs the x amount of languages wanted and then it will be outputted in the selected languages.
+Validation for input, if language doesnt exist throw and error and prompt them to retry.
+If the user doesnt input what is needed they will be prompt to do it again.

 ### Thursday: Fix bugs / errors - Input validation
 Thursday we will fix any bugs and errors and go over the input validation to make sure it loops propererly and can print if the input is invalid